TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendModuleApi/Index.rst

 .. tip::

-   The :ref:`extension builder <extension-builder>` can be used to generate basic code for a new extension.
+   The :ref:`Extension Builder <extension-builder>` can be used to generate basic code for a new extension.
 You can also use this to create backend modules.

 .. _backend-modules-api-registration: